 Can you eat Cranberry Hibiscus?

 Yes!
 The leaves are edible (eat the smaller new leaves, they taste better than the bigger leaves) and can be eaten raw or cooked in small quantities.
-Use the leaves as an addition to a salad, a salad full of false roselle leaves will be overbearing.
+Use the leaves as an addition to a salad, as a salad full of false roselle leaves will be overbearing.
 You can also make a tea or juice from the old flower blooms.